ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/circuit_assembly_instructions.md

 | -----|----:|
 | OUT3 | black |
 | OUT4 | red |

-3. Connect the encoder VCC and GND on the LB and RB motors (M1) on the 5V output of the step down converter (E3).

-4. See the [back side motors layout](../../Documentation/Schematics/back_side_motors.pdf) schematic for reference.

 <p float="center">
   <img src="../../Documentation/Images/electronics_2.jpeg" title="Example wiring of the robot." width="500"/>